wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 pan: wrote atest.pml.trail
 ```

-The `-E` switch tells the verifier to ignore computations that end in invalid status which could be caused by blocked computations.
+The `-E` switch tells the verifier not to report invalid end-state errors.
+Here, this switch keeps the output focused on assertion violations.
-As indicated in the above output, this generates a trail file.
-We can replay it with Spin’s `-t -p` switches, inspect the output, and see how the computation led to the error.
+As we see in the output above, a trail file named _`atest.pml.trail`_ is generated.
+We can replay that trail file with Spin’s `-t -p` switches, inspect the output, and see how the computation led to the error.
 The output below, truncated for clarity, shows the sequence of steps that led to the assertion failure.

 ```
 $ spin -t -p atest.pml